Meet the City of Film Board

 Jo’s career in museums began in 1993 at the Science Museum, London.
 Since then she has worked with different collections around the country, from maritime collections in Cornwall to the media collections in Bradford.
 She has been responsible for the delivery of numerous exhibitions, from small temporary displays to multi-million pound, award-winning permanent galleries.

 Jo is delighted to have the opportunity to shape the programmes at the National Media Museum and offer greater access to its collections and expertise.
 The film programme and the film festivals are important cornerstones in the Museum’s yearly calendar and Bradford’s UNESCO City of Film status offers huge opportunities for greater participation in film, in all its guises.

 Jo is also delighted to have moved to Yorkshire where she can enjoy her other passion – cycling.
 Nor can she quite believe her luck, with the Tour de France starting in Yorkshire in 2014!

-In his early years he was Marketing Director for Principality Building Society in Wales and Head of Customer Management for Royal & Sun Alliance (responsible for leading Customer Management for the launch of MORETH>N), before running his own CRM consultancy, helping over 30 companies worldwide to develop effective customer management practices and training programmes.
+In his early years he was Marketing Director for Principality Building Society in Wales and Head of Customer Management for Royal & Sun Alliance (responsible for leading Customer Management for the launch of MORETH>N), before running his own international CRM consultancy, helping over 30 companies worldwide to develop effective customer management practices.